Who's Responsible for an Injury Caused by Machine or Equipment Malfunction?

-If your employer carries workers' compensation insurance, your primary option will be to file a workers' compensation claim that will entitle you to receive medical and wage benefits, regardless of who is at fault for your injury.
+If your employer carries workers' compensation insurance, your primary option will be to file a workers' compensation claim that will entitle you to medical and wage benefits, regardless of who is at fault for your injury.

 Additionally, you may pursue a personal injury claim against the manufacturer of the machine if a design, manufacturing, or marketing defect caused your injury.
 Although workers' compensation would be your exclusive remedy regarding your employer, that does not extend to third parties such as manufacturers.
 If your employer does not carry workers' compensation insurance, then you would have a "non-subscriber claim."